apache/brpc/README.md

 * Tweak parameters?
 Checkout [brpc/controller.h](http://icode.baidu.com/repo/baidu/opensource/baidu-rpc/files/master/blob/src/brpc/controller.h).
 Note that the class is shared by server and channel.
 Methods are separated into 3 parts: client-side, server-side and both-side.

 We tried to make simple things simple.
 Take naming service as an example, in older RPC implementations, you may need to copy a pile of obscure code to make it work, however in baidu-rpc accessing BNS is expressed as `Init("bns://node-name"...`, DNS is "http://domain-name" and local machine list is "file:///home/work/server.list".
 Without any explanation, you know what it means.

-### Build and access all sorts of services

-baidu-rpc is capable of accessing and hosting many protocols listed in above section, additionally:

-* most of the protobuf-based protocols can be accessed by HTTP+json automatically
-* You can build restful http service without protobuf as well.
-* You can access service [synchronously](docs/cn/client.md#同步访问) or [asynchrounously](docs/cn/client.md#异步访问), or even [semi-synchronously](docs/cn/client.md#半同步).
-* Services can handle requests [synchronously](docs/cn/server.md) or [asynchrounously](docs/cn/server.md#异步service).
-* Provide [combo channels](docs/cn/combo_channel.md) to simplify complicated client patterns declaratively, including sharded and parallel accesses.

-More importantly, you can [extend baidu-rpc](docs/cn/new_protocol.md) with the protocols used in your organization quickly.

 ### Make services more reliable